quintenm/autocue/README.md

 * Click on **Reader** and go trough the text.

 # Extra

-## Style
+### Style
 * Change default background color;
 * Change default font color
 * Change default font family
 * Change default display style in Reader (currently disabled)
 * Save or restore settings

-## Controls
+### Controls
 - Keypress Previous slide `A`, `Q`, `F`, `Left arrow key`, `Up arrow key`
 - Keypress Next slide `E`, `D`, `J`, `Right arrow key`, `Down arrow key`, `Spacebar key`
 - Keypress Emergency `Return key`

-**Side note**: To use with 2 separated devices, Go to the local ip-adress of your computer with the running server. *Example http://192.168.0.10:3000*
+**Side note**: To use with a own local server and multiple separated devices, surf to the local ip-adress of th computer with the running server. *Example http://192.168.0.10:3000*

 # Online Demo
 You can find a working demo [digitalautocue.herokuapp.com](https://digitalautocue.herokuapp.com)

-# Know bug
+# Known bug
-- Emergency function, won't send to other devices
+- Emergency function on the Reader side, won't send to other devices

 ## Created by
 [quinten.mares.be](http://quinten.mares.be) &copy; 2016 - 2017